zzd1992/GBDTMO-EX/README.md

 # GBDTMO-EX
 This project has two purposes:
-- provides examples for how to use [GBDT-MO](https://github.com/zzd1992/GBDTMO)
+- provides real examples to use [GBDT-MO](https://github.com/zzd1992/GBDTMO)
-- provides codes for reproduction the experiments in our [preprint paper](https://arxiv.org/abs/1909.04373).
+- provides codes for reproduction the experiments in our [paper](https://arxiv.org/abs/1909.04373).

-## How to use GBDT-MO
+## How to use
 Suppose you have installed `gbdtmo`.
 If not, please refer [GBDT-MO](https://github.com/zzd1992/GBDTMO).

 Find the path of `gbdtmo.so` and modify `Lib_path` in `cfg.py`.